sosaeio/devops/README.md

-The 'run.sh' bash scripts installs a github cli tool on your Mac or Linux machine
+The `run.sh` bash scripts installs a github cli tool on your Mac or Linux machine

-change the run.sh file to an executable using 'chmod +x ./run.sh' command
+change the run.sh file to an executable using `chmod +x ./run.sh` command